markstringer-dti/markstringer-dti.github.io/dti.md

 The Xerox lab closed and I found myself working for Cambridge University.
 This gave me my first real experience of using iterative, user centred design.
 We designed a system to help school kids put together discursive arguments.
 The European union funding was for an interface that was tangible, an interface that you could touch, pick up.
 This project taught me a lot.

 It taught me that ideas evolve.
 We started out with brightly coloured boxes with topical ideas on them "People don't like graffiti."
-We ended up with a fancy (for its time) electronic interface that used rfid-tagged cards with statements like "People don't like graffiti," to search the internet.
+We ended up with a fancy (for its time) electronic interface.
+It used rfid-tagged cards with statements like "People don't like graffiti," to search the internet.

 Whatever you're building needs to fit in a particular situation.
 The situation that we were designing for was English schools.
 They were at the time closely regulated.
 Any activity that we were going to get the kids to do with our fancy new interface would have to fit in a lesson plan.
 But because this was a research project, we were also trying to please our other research partners and in the end, our funders.
 I didn't think of it then like this, but that project was definitely a swamp.